anshcena/blog/nuxt-capacitor/nuxt-cap integration.md

 :fire: We have generated our execcutable files with this script :fire:

-*App name and package can be changed from build inside package.json of electron i.e electron/package.json *
+*App name and package can be changed from build inside package.json of electron*